Graft-versus-host disease (GVHD) is a complication that can occur after certain stem cell or bone marrow transplants.

 Treatment of chronic GVHD includes prednisone (a steroid), or the same drugs that suppress the immune system.

-How well a person does depends on the severity of GVHD.
-The outlook is better for patients who receive closely matched bone marrow tissue and cells.
+Outlook depends on the severity of GVHD.
+People who receive closely matched bone marrow tissue and cells usually do better.

 Some cases of GVHD can damage the liver, lungs, digestive tract, or other body organs.
-Patients may also be at risk for severe infections.
+There is also a risk for severe infections.

-If you have had a bone marrow or stem cell transplant, call your health care provider right away if you develop any symptoms of GVHD or other unusual symptoms.
+If you have had a bone marrow transplant, call your provider right away if you develop any symptoms of GVHD or other unusual symptoms.